jucazyn/jucazyn.github.io/_pages/physics-track.md

   - /tailor-made-track
 ---

-Below are some courses I have taken so far during my years at UFSC.
+Below are the physics-related courses I have taken so far at UFSC.

 ## 2025/1
-- **Functional Analysis (graduate course)** taught by Prof. Vladimir Pestov
-  - In a nutshell: fundamental theorems, some Spectral Theory
 - **Electromagnetic Theory II** taught by Prof. Pawel Klimas
   - In a nutshell: Electrodynamics, Special Relativity
 - **Introduction to Field Theory** taught by Prof. Marco A. C. Kneipp